Cheapest car insurance in Indiana for a bad driving record

 Cheapest car insurance after an accident in Indiana

-Auto-Owners offers the lowest rates after an accident, averaging $1,518 per year.
-Travelers is another budget-friendly option, with rates around $1,812 a year.
+Auto-Owners has the lowest rates after an accident at $1,518 a year.
+Travelers also has affordable rates at $1,812 a year.

 Drivers with accidents on their record usually pay higher insurance premiums than drivers with a clean record.
 A single accident can raise your rates, and multiple accidents can push them even higher.